Relations between Türkiye and Indonesia

 Following the 2004 Indian Ocean tsunami disaster, the then-Prime Minister H.E.
 Mr. Recep Tayyip Erdoğan visited the disaster-hit Banda Aceh region of Indonesia on 6-7 February 2005.

-Minister of Foreign Affairs of Republic of Türkiye Mevlüt Çavuşoğlu has paid an official visit to Jakarta on 20-22 December 2020.
+Minister of Foreign Affairs of Republic of Türkiye Hakan Fidan has paid an official visit to Jakarta on 13-15 July 2023.

-Minister for Foreign Affairs of the Republic of Indonesia Retno Marsudi visited Türkiye between 11-14 October 2021.The said official visit was the first bilateral visit at the level of an Indonesian Foreign Minister.
+Minister for Foreign Affairs of the Republic of Indonesia Retno Marsudi visited Türkiye between 1-3 May 2024.

 Türkiye and Indonesia closely cooperate in a number of international organizations and fora, like the UN, OIC, G-20, D-8, and MIKTA.
 Indonesia is one of the founding members of the Association of Southeast Asian Nations (ASEAN).
 Since July 2017 Türkiye is a Sectoral Dialogue Partner of ASEAN, and since 2010 the Turkish Embassy in Jakarta has been accredited to ASEAN.